 But I cope.
 I drink caffeine beverages by the gallon.
 When the hour grows late and I feel myself succumbing to the whimsical lure of my pillow, I play some bloody, wartime, shoot-em-up game on the computer to reinvigorate my imagination.
 You'd be amazed by the intensity of imaginary bullets whizzing past your head as you storm the beaches of Normandy, or by the insanity of avoiding snipers and German artillery as you race down the streets of Stalingrad.
 Yes, it's violent and sad, but so is life sometimes.
 Besides, if I drink caffeine so late at night, I'll never get to sleep.

 Sure, it's often difficult to watch friends rampaging up the corporate ladder or graduating with PhD's, devoting all their time and effort to work and education and, well, being single.
 But it helps us understand the value of 'free time', and it forces us to make the most of what little of it we have.
-By becoming more efficient, less dependant on sleep, more dependant on caffeine, we can accomplish much in so short a time.
+By becoming more efficient, less dependent on sleep, more dependent on caffeine, we can accomplish much in so short a time.
 And as long as we progress, even if the increments are infinitesimal, we can be proud of our accomplishments.
 Because we have two goals now.
 One, to become successful in our careers, and Two, to raise healthy, happy children.
 If we succeed, those friends with their PhDs won't have anything on us.

 Besides, we can always go back to school.